avm-collection/russel/README.md

 ### !WARNING!
-This is a VERY unfinished language, so expect bugs, many missing features, ugly internal code (im not responsible for eye damage after the sight) and more.
+This is a VERY unfinished language, so expect bugs, many missing features, ugly internal code (im not responsible for eye damage after the sight), changing syntax and more.

 A very unfinished statically typed programming language compiled to the [AVM virtual machine](https://github.com/avm-collection/avm) bytecode